wi1dcard/fingerproxy/README.md

 ## Use as a Library

 Fingerproxy is degigned to be highly customizable.
-It's separated into [serveral packages](pkg/).
-Import them if you'd like to build your own fingerprinting server.
+It is separated into serveral packages.
+You can find all packages in the [`pkg`](pkg/) dir and use them to build your own fingerprinting server.

-- `proxyserver` listens and accepts TLS connections.
-It captures data that is required for fingerprinting, for example, ClientHello and certain HTTP2 frames, then stores them into `metadata`.
-- `metadata` is a struct that stores data captured by `proxyserver` and will be used by `fingerprint`.
-- `fingerprint` parses `metadata` and calculate the JA3, JA4, HTTP2 fingerprints, etc. It also implement a `header_injector` from `reverseproxy`, which allows passing fingerprints to the forwarding requests.
-- `reverseproxy` forwards the requests to backends.
-It accepts `header_injectors` to add request headers to the forwarding request to downstream.

-A few special packages also included:

-- `ja4` implements JA4 algorithm based on [utls](https://github.com/refraction-networking/utls).
-- `hack` includes wraps and hacks of golang net stack.
-- `http2` is a fork of standard `http2` package in [`x/net`](https://github.com/golang/net/tree/master/http2).
-Fingerproxy syncs upstream using [./sync-http2-pkg.sh](./sync-http2-pkg.sh).
-Follow and sync upstream whenever you want.

-For example, use `proxyserver` and `fingerprint` packages to create an echo server.
-It simply outputs fingerprinting results.
-The full code is in [example/echo-server/](example/echo-server/).
+Here is an example [`echo-server`](example/echo-server/).
+Instead of forwarding HTTP requests, it simply responds back to client with the fingerprints.

 ## Similar Projects